 They are angry.
 When they disappoint someone, they can easily lose their temper because they feel like a failure; they feel like they are not high and lifted up in your eyes.

-People pleasers live out of their emotions.
-They need to feed their flesh so they can have the fulfilment of approval.
+People-pleasers live out of their emotions.
+They need to feed their flesh so they can have the fulfillment of approval.

 Galatians 1:10 (NIV)

 Am I now trying to win the approval of human beings, or of God?
 Or am I trying to please people?
 If I were still trying to please people, I would not be a servant of Christ.